Chemical and process engineers play important roles in delivering innovations that take our world forward.

 Additionally, the skills of chemical engineers are increasingly in demand outside the traditional process industry, for example in the energy sector.

-You will also be given a firm basis to continue your studies in doctoral programmes.
+You will also obtain a firm basis to continue your studies in doctoral programmes.

 Master of Science in Technology